Organica-Img Solid Waste Management

 The entire premise of effective solid waste management is based on the effective segregation of waste.

-The waste fraction that is biodegradable are known as organic like food and kitchen waste, garden waste, market waste food industries, wood processing, agricultural waste, etc. and the waste that is non-biodegradable is known as non-organic waste like construction waste, health care waste, e-waste, plastic waste, metal waste, etc.
+The waste fraction that is biodegradable is known as organic, like food and kitchen waste, garden waste, market waste, food industries, wood processing, agricultural waste, etc., and the waste that is non-biodegradable is known as non-organic waste, like construction waste, health care waste, e-waste, plastic waste, metal waste, etc.

 From the perspective of the global solid waste management outlook, it is evident that countries with high per capita income tend to have increased waste generation while developing countries tend to generate less waste.